-Status: The contractor worked on the backfilling of the retaining wall under the bridge deck and conduit bank installation.
-The contractor installed the sign structures for the west and eastbound roadway decks and continues to work on the bike path support installation.
+Status: The contractor is working on the backfilling of the retaining wall and restoration of the slope.
+MCM installed the sign structures for the west and eastbound roadway decks and continues to work on the bike path support, lighting poles, service platforms, conduits and and wiring installation for lighting.